-CTools is U-M's online system for research, project and course management.
-American Culture maintains the AC Info for Graduate Students CTools site (login required).
+MBox is U-M's online system for research, project and course management (login required).
 This site is the primary location where graduate students in the program can stay up to date with what is happening in the department, find forms and handbooks, view external job postings, and access other resources needed as a part of day to day life in the program.

 Rackham Office of Academic Records and Dissertations

 Academic Records and Dissertations (OARD) provides information and services to students from their first registration through the final stages of the degree process.
 OARD staff work with students and with departmental faculty and staff to ensure an accurate record of each student's academic experience.
 They also assist in the interpretation of Rackham policies relating to the student's record and monitor each student through the degree-granting process.

 Rackham Fellowships Office